chriskeno95/bootstrap-portfolio-site/README.md

 While completing this project i struggled with the responsiveness of the webpage while using bootstrap and this is something i will work on as the bootcamp progresses; i will practice bootstrap on simpler layouts so that i can practice this more.
 I also completed this projects with more div elements that i would like, this was mostly out of trying to code quickly.
 I will do a code refractory on this project in the future and definately for my final portfolio project.

+Another problem i faced was not being able to get the burger menu to display properly.

 ## Table of Contents

 - [Installation](#installation)